-Creamy Chicken & Wild Rice Soup
+Creamy Chicken and Wild Rice Soup

-Creamy Chicken & Wild Rice
+Creamy Chicken and Wild Rice Soup

 - 2 cups water